quicwg/base-drafts/draft-ietf-quic-transport.md

 Unprotected packets, such as those that carry the initial cryptographic handshake messages, MAY be acknowledged in unprotected packets.
 Unprotected packets are vulnerable to falsification or modification.
-Unprotected packets can be acknowledged along with protected packets in cases where the peer has packet protection keys.
+Unprotected packets can be acknowledged along with protected packets in a protected packet.

-An endpoint SHOULD acknowledge packets containing cryptographic handshake messages in the next unprotected packet that it sends, unless it is able to acknowledge those packets in later packets.
+An endpoint SHOULD acknowledge packets containing cryptographic handshake messages in the next unprotected packet that it sends, unless it is able to acknowledge those packets in later packets protected by 1-RTT keys.
 Those later packets might be protected by 1-RTT keys.
 At the completion of the cryptographic handshake, both peers send unprotected packets containing cryptographic handshake messages followed by packets protected by 1-RTT keys.
-An endpoint can acknowledge the unprotected packets in a protected packet, because the peer has access to 1-RTT packet protection keys.
+An endpoint SHOULD acknowledge the unprotected packets that complete the cryptographic handshake in a protected packet, because its peer is guaranteed to have access to 1-RTT packet protection keys.

 For instance, a server acknowledges a TLS ClientHello in the packet that carries the TLS ServerHello; similarly, a client can acknowledge a TLS HelloRetryRequest